Get companion flights and travel rewards by using your credit card.

 There are two cards out there that offer companion certificates worth the annual fee:

-- Platinum Delta SkyMiles® Credit Card.
+- Platinum Delta SkyMiles® Credit Card from American Express.
 You get a Domestic Main Cabin round-trip companion certificate every year you renew your card.
 You’ll only be on the hook for taxes and fees of no more than $75 for a round trip.

-- Delta Reserve® Credit Card.
+- Delta Reserve® Credit Card from American Express.
 Earn a Domestic First Class, Delta Comfort+® or Main Cabin round-trip companion certificate every year you renew your card.
 Taxes and fees of no more than $75 for a round trip are still required.

 The value of companion certificates or travel credits vary based on the flights or travel you choose.
 Other perks could add value, but general travel cards could better suit your travel style.